 car seat safety program

 Child safety seats are as important as your child's immunizations in protecting his or her life and health.
 Did you know that the greatest danger to children older than age one is car accidents?
-Fortunately, serious injuries and deaths can be prevented simply by using a child safety seat or restraint that is appropriate for your child's age.
+Fortunately, serious injuries and deaths can be prevented simply by using a child safety seat or restraint that is appropriate for your child's age, height and weight.